MrZhuNi/salome_shape/doc/gui/Introduction.rst

 SHAPER module of SALOME is destined for:

 - import and export of geometrical models in IGES, BREP, STEP and XAO formats;
-- parametrical construction of geometrical objects using a wide range of functions;
+- parametric construction of geometrical objects using a wide range of functions;

-  - creation of complex 2D sections using :ref:`sketchPlugin` with consequent extrusion or revolution :ref:`featuresPlugin`;
+  - creation of complex 2D sections using :ref:`sketchPlugin` with consequent extrusion or revolution (see :ref:`featuresPlugin`);
   - construction of model using primitives defined in :ref:`primitivesPlugin`;
-  - usage of Boolean operations :ref:`featuresPlugin`;
+  - usage of Boolean operations (see :ref:`featuresPlugin`);

 - viewing geometrical objects in the OCC viewer;
 - transformation of geometrical objects using various algorithms.

 It is possible to easily set :ref:`parameter_usage` predefined to be used as arguments when objects are created.

-SHAPER module preferences are described in the SHAPER :ref:`preferences` section of SALOME Help.
+SHAPER module preferences are described in the :ref:`preferences` section of SALOME Help.

 Almost all SHAPER  module functionalities are accessible via Python Interface.